 Loratadine vs Cetirizine

 Loratadine and cetirizine are both second-generation, non-drowsy antihistamines.
 They work in the same way to lessen the symptoms of mild to moderate allergic reactions.

 Loratadine, unlike cetirizine, may cause nervousness and disturbed sleep, however, some people report that Loratadine is less likely to make people drowsy than Cetirizine.

 Can you take cetirizine and loratadine together?

-It is not advisable to take more than one antihistamine with a 24 hour period unless you have been told to do so be a doctor.
+It is not advisable to take more than one antihistamine within a 24-hour period unless you have been told to do so by a doctor.

 Fexofenadine vs Cetirizine